woodpecker-ci/woodpecker/docs/versioned_docs/version-2.6/91-migrations.md

 - Deprecated alternative names for secrets, use `environment` with `from_secret`
 - Deprecated slice definition for env vars

+For more info see [release notes](https://github.com/woodpecker-ci/woodpecker/releases/tag/v2.4.0)

 ## 2.1.0
 - Deprecated `steps.[name].group` in favor of `steps.[name].depends_on` (see [workflow syntax](./20-usage/20-workflow-syntax.md#depends_on) to learn how to set dependencies)
 - Removed `WOODPECKER_ROOT_PATH` and `WOODPECKER_ROOT_URL` config variables.
 Use `WOODPECKER_HOST` with a path instead
 - Pipelines without a config file will now be skipped instead of failing
 - Deprecated implicitly defined `regcred` image pull secret.
 Set it explicitly via `WOODPECKER_BACKEND_K8S_PULL_SECRET_NAMES`

+For more info see [release notes](https://github.com/woodpecker-ci/woodpecker/releases/tag/v2.1.0)

 ## 2.0.0